shakfu/Spotykach/docs/dev/terminal-control.md

 # Terminal control channel (USB-C)

 Status: **design sketch, unbuilt.** No code exists yet.
-This documents a proposed general capability - a bidirectional text/command channel over the Daisy Seed's USB-C port - usable across all engines for runtime control and, equally, for observing and driving the hardware from a host script.
+This documents a proposed general capability - a bidirectional text/command channel over the Daisy Seed's USB-C port - usable across all engines for runtime control and, primarily, for **testing engine features and properties from a host script**.
 Everything is gated behind a compile-time flag and costs nothing when off.

+Scope note: this is about testing **engines**, not the physical board.
+The hardware is assumed working; the goal is to recreate QA software that exercises an engine's control surface, state, and (optionally) its audio output - deterministically, without knobs, patch cables, or MIDI gear.

 ## Why

-Two motivations, the second arguably stronger than the first:
+- **On-target engine testing.** Today `make test` is entirely off-target (`host/` unit tests compiled for the host).
+Some engine behaviour only exists on the device (real sample rate, SDRAM buffers, the actual audio ISR, QSPI persistence).
+A terminal is the missing on-target complement: a host script drives an engine into a known state, exercises a feature, reads back a property, and asserts - over USB-C, reproducibly.

-- **Runtime control.** A host can set parameters, flip config, trigger pads/transport on the device without a knob or a MIDI controller - scriptable, human-typable, engine-agnostic.
+- **Runtime control.** The same channel lets a host set parameters, flip config, and trigger pads/transport without hardware - scriptable and human-typable.
+Testing is the strong motivation; control is the same mechanism used interactively.

-- **Hardware testing.** The channel turns the board into something a host script can *observe and drive*.
-Today `make test` is entirely off-target (`host/` unit tests); a terminal is the missing on-target complement - it reads raw ADC/CV/touch/gate state and drives DAC/gate/LED outputs so a host can assert on real electrical behaviour.
-It also replaces two existing workarounds: the one-way `Expose` print pipe (`src/expose.h`) and the `CHUCK_BRINGUP` LED-blink boot markers (`src/app.cpp:71-82`), which exist only because the panel is unobservable during `Init()`.
+- It also retires two one-way workarounds: the `Expose` print pipe (`src/expose.h`) becomes an on-demand `query` instead of throttled spew, and the `CHUCK_BRINGUP` LED-blink boot markers (`src/app.cpp:71-82`) become a text boot trace.

+## The key realization: `IEngine` is already a hardware-independent test surface

+Engine testing needs almost nothing from the HAL.
+The entire `IEngine` input surface is already deck-addressable and hardware-free - the platform merely drives it from knobs/jacks today.
+A terminal that invokes `IEngine` methods by name gives a host script **complete deterministic control of an engine with no physical input**:

+- `set_param(ParamId, deck, float)`, `set_config(ConfigId, deck, int)`, `set_mod_speed` (`src/engine/iengine.h:52-75`)

+- `cv_voct / cv_mix / cv_size_pos / cv_crossfade` - inject CV *values* directly, no jack (`iengine.h:112-115`)

+- `on_gate_trigger` - inject a gate, no jack (`iengine.h:118`)

+- `handle_midi_note / handle_midi_message / handle_midi_transport` - inject MIDI, no cable (`iengine.h:88-93`)

+- `on_record_pad / on_play_pad / on_seq_trigger / clear_buffer` - drive pads (`iengine.h:99-109`)

+So "stimulus" is the reflective dispatcher generalized from params to the whole input surface.
+There is no separate HAL probe/actuate target; the engine's own contract is the seam.

 ## The one hard constraint: the Logger already owns USB-C

 The USB-C connector is the STM32H750 USB OTG FS **internal** peripheral (`FS_INTERNAL`).
 The Daisy Logger already owns it TX-only (`src/common.h:37` `INFS_LOG_TARGET = LOGGER_INTERNAL`, started at `src/app.cpp:213`).
 Two `UsbHandle::Init(FS_INTERNAL)` calls on the same peripheral collide, so the terminal service must **own the internal CDC bidirectionally** and log output must flow through it.
-That is a feature, not a fight: one CDC stream becomes both console output and command input - exactly what a terminal is.
+That is a feature: one CDC stream becomes both console output and command input.
 When `SPK_TERMINAL` is off, nothing changes and the Logger keeps the port.

-(The `METER` build's CDC writer is a separate concern - it uses `FS_EXTERNAL` (GPIO31/32, which also collide with the gate outputs) and is debug-only.
+(The `METER` build's CDC writer uses `FS_EXTERNAL` (GPIO31/32, which also collide with the gate outputs) and is debug-only.
 Only one of these can be the console; they do not share the internal port.)

 ## Layering

 Four layers; only the bottom two touch hardware.
 The command model is deliberately **codec-agnostic**, so line-ASCII vs OSC is a compile flag, not a rewrite.

 ```
-  host tooling        dumb terminal | python REPL | web-serial GUI
+  host tooling        pytest harness | dumb terminal | python REPL
   ----------------------------------------------------- USB-C CDC ------
-  [4] targets         (A) platform-reflective  (B) engine verbs  (C) HAL probe/actuate
+  [4] targets         (A) IEngine stimulus/query   (B) engine-specific verbs
-  [3] dispatch        Command{ target, verb, argv[] }  ->  one of the three targets
+  [3] dispatch        Command{ verb, argv[] }  ->  IEngine method or engine handler
   [2] codec/framing   line-ASCII (default)  |  OSC + SLIP (opt-in)
   [1] transport       UsbHandle CDC on FS_INTERNAL  +  SPSC ring buffer
 ```